fai-zaben/cd-npm-on-ec2/README.md

 ```
 ansible-playbook main-remote.yml -i inventory --private-key udacity.pem
 ```
-> udacitypem should be in the current directory
+> udacitypem should be in the current directory or update the path if not